ECU-ATMAE-ROBOTICS/VisionCommon/README.md

 ## Usage
 ### Capture Code With Timeout functionality
 - Use timeoutFrame to timeout after n frames instead of n seconds
-- timeoutFrame and timeoutSec cannot be used together, and both must be positive
+- Using both will simply timeout whichever one finishes first
 ```python
 viewer = Viewer(cameraIndex=0)